Why optional stopping can be a problem for Bayesians: When Problems arise: Subjective vs. Pragmatic and Default Priors

 \subsection{Example 2: Bayesian $t$-test --- The Problem with Type I Priors}

 Suppose a researcher wants to test the effect of a new fertilizer on the growth of some wheat variety.
 The null hypothesis $\H_0$ states that there is no difference between the old and the new fertilizer, and the alternative hypothesis $\H_1$ states that the fertilizers have a different effect on the growth of the wheat.
 We assume that the length of the wheat is normally distributed with the same (unknown) variance under both fertilizers, and that with the old fertilizer, the mean is known to be $\mu_0=1$ meter.
 We now take a number of seeds and apply the new fertilizer to each of them.
 We let the wheat grow for a couple of weeks, and we measure the lengths.
-The null hypothesis $\H_0$ is thus: $\mu = \mu_0 = 1$, and the alternative hypothesis $\H_1$ is that the mean of the group with the new fertilizer is different from $1$ meter: $\mu \neq 1$.\\
+The null hypothesis $\H_0$ is thus: $\mu = \mu_0 = 1$, and the alternative hypothesis $\H_1$ is that the mean of the group with the new fertilizer is different from $1$ meter: $\mu \neq 1$.

-Again we follow Rouder's experiment: we generate data from both models and update our prior beliefs from this data.
+Again we follow Rouder's calibration check; again, the end goal is to illustrate a mathematical result, (\ref{eq:calibrated}) below, which will be contrasted with (\ref{eq:calibrateb}).
+And again, to make the result concrete, we will first perform a simulation, generating data from both models and updating our prior beliefs from this data as before.
 We do this using the \emph{Bayesian $t$-test}, where Jeffreys' prior $\pjef(\sigma)= 1/\sigma$ is placed on the standard deviation $\sigma$ within both hypotheses $\H_0$ and $\H_1$.
 Within $\H_0$ we set the mean to $\mu_0=1$ and within $\H_1$, a standard Cauchy prior is placed on the effect size $(\mu - \mu_0) / \sigma$; details are provided by \citet{Rouder2009}.
-Once again, the nuisance parameter $\sigma$ is equipped with an improper Jeffreys' prior, so, like in Experiment 1 above and for the reasons detailed there, for simulating our data, we will choose a fixed value for $\sigma$; the experiments will give the same result regardless of the value we choose.\\
+Once again, the nuisance parameter $\sigma$ is equipped with an improper Jeffreys' prior, so, like in Experiment 1 above and for the reasons detailed there, for simulating our data, we will choose a fixed value for $\sigma$; the experiments will give the same result regardless of the value we choose.